Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 | DI   | Delegate identity, delegate instance, the reference to the delegate object |
 | DE   | Delegate expression, following `by` keyword, with the DI as its result |
 | Current/Old behaviour | The current behaviour of IBD, at the time of creating the proposal |
-| New behaviour | The behaviour of IBD as proposed and defined at the bottom of *Implementation* section
+| New behaviour | The behaviour of IBD as proposed and defined at the bottom of *Approach* section

 ## Motivation